Utility of aerosol-based detection of Mycobacterium tuberculosis in characterising person-to-person transmission

-This project will evaluate a novel, handheld electrostatic air-sampling device developed at KI.
-Performance of the device will be compared with other equivalent devices in dedicated research settings while clinical studies in Sweden, South Africa and Mozambique will investigate the association between index case aerosol detection and household contact infection.
+This project will evaluate a novel, handheld electrostatic air-sampling device developed at Karolinska Institutet.
+Performance of the device will be compared with other equivalent devices in dedicated research settings, while clinical studies in South Africa will describe aerosol M. tuberculosis detection in people being investigated for TB.

-The project will be implemented in collaboration with Karolinska University Hospital, Stellenbosch University, Barcelona Institute of Global Health (ISGlobal), and Manhiça Heatlh Research Centre (CISM).
-Funding has been provided by the Swedish Research Council for Health.
+The project will be implemented in collaboration with Stellenbosch University.
+Funding has been provided by the Swedish Research Council for Health, and the Heart and Lung Foundation.

 For further information, please contact: